sergioangelpaez/JSONGoods/README.md

 ## 🖼️ Live demo

-    A live demo of this app will be available soon at Vercel.
+    Check out the live version of the app here: https://json-goods.vercel.app/